althea-net/community/README.md

       <table>
         <tr>
           <td><a href="./network/builders.md">Builders</a></td>
-          <td>From router hackers to full scale network deployment operators, this community knows networking!</td>
+          <td>From router hackers to full scale network deployment operators,<br>
+          this community knows networking!</td>
         </tr>
         <tr>
           <td><a href="./network/partners.md">Partners</a></td>
-          <td>Communities and companies alike who build out networks to solve real world connectivity problems</td>
+          <td>Communities and companies alike who build out networks to solve<br>
+          real world connectivity problems</td>
         </tr>
         <tr>
           <td><a href="./network/end-users.md">End Users</a></td>
-          <td>The people who benefit directly from Althea networks the most by using it for their internet regularly!</td>
+          <td>The people who benefit directly from Althea networks the most by<br>
+          using it for their internet regularly!</td>
         </tr>
       </table>
      </td>